faradayio/numbers/_posts/2009-12-18-geeking-out-with-carbon-footprint-calculations-the-foodprint-of-eatingwell-holiday-recipes.markdown

 categories: science
 wordpress_url: http://blog.brighterplanet.com/?p=3481
 ---
 Sometimes we really geek out with carbon emissions calculations at Brighter Planet.
-We crunch numbers down to the thousandth decimal in order to make recommendations about what is better to buy/do/eat in terms of one’s <a href="http://brighterplanet.com/entries/8-carbon_footprint">carbon footprint</a>.
-In light of our <a href="http://blog.brighterplanet.com/sustainable-cooking/tips-to-choose-from/">Sustainable Cooking Contest </a>(which runs two more weeks through December 31st!) and the stories we've received about reducing impact in the kitchen, we’re going to break down some fantastic <a href="http://www.eatingwell.com/recipes_menus/collections/holiday_collection_1">holiday recipes from EatingWell</a> for you.
+We crunch numbers down to the thousandth decimal in order to make recommendations about what is better to buy/do/eat in terms of one’s (http://brighterplanet.com/entries/8-carbon_footprint/ "carbon footprint").
+In light of our (http://blog.brighterplanet.com/sustainable-cooking/tips-to-choose-from/ "Sustainable Cooking Contest")(which runs two more weeks through December 31st!) and the stories we've received about reducing impact in the kitchen, we’re going to break down some fantastic (http://www.eatingwell.com/recipes_menus/collections/holiday_collection_1 "holiday recipes from EatingWell") for you.

-Here are the general estimates for the carbon footprint of these recipes, measured in lbs. of <a href="http://brighterplanet.com/entries/7-units_and_measures">CO2e</a>.
+Here are the general estimates for the carbon footprint of these recipes, measured in lbs. of (http://brighterplanet.com/entries/7-units_and_measures "CO2e".

 <img src="http://farm3.static.flickr.com/2532/4190041803_7a1215ac56_m.jpg" width="240" height="180" alt="English roast meat by fire with flames" /></a>